Few-body bound states of bosonic mixtures in two-dimensional optical lattices: Introduction

-In this work, we examine the formation of bound states in binary mixtures of a few bosons confined in two-dimensional square lattices.
-We consider three to six particles and study the system numerically through the exact diagonalization (ED) method~\cite{zhang_exact_2010,raventos_cold_2017}, focusing mainly on ground-state properties.
-We find that bound tetramers and hexamers are formed beyond a critical attractive interspecies interaction.
+In this work, we examine the formation of bound states in binary mixtures of a few bosons confined in small two-dimensional square lattices.
+We consider three to six particles and study the system numerically using the exact diagonalization (ED) method~\cite{zhang_exact_2010,raventos_cold_2017}, focusing mainly on ground-state properties.
+In the considered small lattices, we find that bound tetramers and hexamers are formed for attractive interspecies interactions.
 Importantly, for small tunneling rates, the binding energy shows a non-monotonic dependence on the interspecies attraction, thus developing a local minimum due to quantum effects.
 The latter behavior is similar to what has been found in few-body binary mixtures in the continuum~\cite{guijarro_few-body_2020}.
 However, such non-monotonic dependence is not found in one-dimensional chains, showing that mixtures in lattices with a larger coordination number behave very differently from the one-dimensional mixtures studied in the past~\cite{morera_quantum_2020,morera_universal_2021}.
 We present a comprehensive study of the bound states by examining the binding energies, interparticle distances, and entanglement properties across a wide range of interaction strengths.

 This work is organized as follows.
 Sec.~\ref{sec:model} presents the physical model and the employed numerical approach.
 Sec.~\ref{sec:results} presents the main results of this work, corresponding to ground-state properties of balanced mixtures with two and three bosons of each atomic species.
 Binding energies, average distances, and von Neumann entropies are examined in this section.
 Then, Sec.~\ref{sec:concl} presents the conclusions of this work, as well as an outlook for future directions.
 Additional results are also provided in the Appendix.